 Column Description What to do next Perform one of the following options: Examine the history of the statement.
 Examine the index and statistics recommendations for the selected statement.
 Examine the statement plan in the SQL tab.
 Examine statement activity in the Activity tab.
-Advice The average In MS-SQL time of the statement or batch has increased but not as a resu growth, scalability change or schema changes.
-A major change can result from a change execution plan.
-Examine the history of the statement and try to identify whether a major place.
+Advice The average In MS-SQL time of the statement or batch has increased but not as a result of major table growth, scalability change or schema changes.
+A major change can result from a change in the execution plan.
+Examine the history of the statement and try to identify whether a major change took place.
 Compare explain plans using the Compare tab.
 Check instance behavior.
 An increase in instance execution over time, may affect the performance of regular statements.